pmichaillat/intermediate-macro/README.md

 # Intermediate Macroeconomics: Source Files

-This repository contains source files producing teaching material for a semester-long undergraduate course in intermediate macroeconomics.
+This repository contains source files producing the teaching material for a semester-long undergraduate course in intermediate macroeconomics.
 The teaching material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON 1210 at [Brown University](https://www.brown.edu).

 ## Course webpage